-- [2] The minimum front yard setback for principal buildings shall be 90 feet. - [3] The minimum side yard setback adjacent to a nonresidential district shall be 10 feet. - 2.
+- 1. Section 200-18.A(18) shall be deleted as follows: - 2.
 Sections 200-18.A(19) and (20) shall be renumbered (18) and (19) respectively. - 3.
-Section 200-18.D shall be revised to read as follows: - D. Setback and screeninglandscape requirements for nonresidential uses that are contiguous to residentially used lots or residentially zoned lots. - (1) All nonresidential buildings and structures shall be set back at least 30 feet from the lot lines of a contiguous residentially used lot or residentially zoned lot. - (2) Between any nonresidential use and a residentially used lot or residentially zoned lot, an buffer area at least 2015 feet wide with native, non-invasive landscape screening shall be provided.
+Section 200-18.D shall be revised to read as follows: - D. Setback and screening requirements for nonresidential uses that are contiguous to residentially used lots or residentially zoned lots. - (1) All nonresidential buildings and structures shall be set back at least 30 feet from the lot lines of a contiguous residentially used lot or residentially zoned lot. - (2) Between any nonresidential use and a residentially used lot or residentially zoned lot, a buffer area at least 20 feet wide with native, non-invasive landscape screening shall be provided.
 Such plantings shall be a mix of evergreen shrubs, and coniferous and deciduous tree species.
-Said coniferous trees shall have an initial height of at least six feet, said deciduous trees shall have a minimum caliper of four inches as measured 12 inches above finished grade, and said trees shall have an expected ultimate height which suits their intended purpose, and shall be planted close enough to form a visual barrier create a buffer and adequately screen views of the nonresidential use.
+Said coniferous trees shall have an initial height of at least six feet, said deciduous trees shall have a minimum caliper of four inches as measured 12 inches above finished grade, and said trees shall have an expected ultimate height which suits their intended purpose, and shall be planted close enough to form a visual barrier.
 At the sole discretion of the approval authority, a six-foot-high wall or fence, suitable in appearance to the surrounding area, may be substituted for or be required to supplement the landscape plantings as a visual barrier for the residential property from the nonresidential use.
 Proper maintenance of all fencing and landscape plantings shall be a continuing requirement.
 All such vegetation shall be maintained in a healthy and vigorous growing condition; all vegetation not so maintained shall be replaced with new comparable vegetation at the beginning of the next growing season.
-All fences shall be installed with the more attractive side facing neighboring properties. - (3) Driveways for any nonresidential use shall be located at least 2015 feet from a residentially used lot or residentially zoned lot. - (4) Parking areas for any nonresidential use shall be located at least 2015 feet from a residentially used lot or residentially zoned lot.
-Such parking areas shall be screened from adjoining lots with a mix of native, non-invasive evergreen shrubs, and coniferous and deciduous tree speciesplantings.
-Said coniferous trees shall haveing an initial height of at least six feet, said deciduous trees shall have a minimum caliper of four inches as measured 12 inches above finished grade, and said trees shall have an expected ultimate height which suits their intended purpose, a depth of eight feet, and shall be planted close enough to form a visual barrier.
+All fences shall be installed with the more attractive side facing neighboring properties.

+- (3) Driveways for any nonresidential use shall be located at least 20 feet from a residentially used lot or residentially zoned lot. - (4) Parking areas for any nonresidential use shall be located at least 20 feet from a residentially used lot or residentially zoned lot.
+Such parking areas shall be screened from adjoining lots with a mix of native, non-invasive evergreen shrubs, and coniferous and deciduous tree species.
+Said coniferous trees shall have an initial height of at least six feet, said deciduous trees shall have a minimum caliper of four inches as measured 12 inches above finished grade, and said trees shall have an expected ultimate height which suits their intended purpose, and shall be planted close enough to form a visual barrier.
 At the sole discretion of the approval authority, a six-foot-high wall or fence, suitable in appearance to the surrounding area, may be substituted for or be required to supplement the landscape plantings as a visual barrier for the residential property from the nonresidential use.
 Proper maintenance of landscaping shall be a continuing requirement.
 All such vegetation shall be maintained in a healthy and vigorous growing condition; all vegetation not so maintained shall be replaced with new comparable vegetation at the beginning of the next growing season.
 All fences shall be installed with the more attractive side facing neighboring properties.